marcoverpas/Leeds_lectures_2026/README.md

 >
 > <br>
 >
-> The point is easy to test: switch the interaction *off* — let each bird ignore its
+> The point is easy to test: switch the interaction *off* -- let each bird ignore its
-> neighbours — and the flock dissolves into a cloud of independent wanderers.
+> neighbours -- and the flock dissolves into a cloud of independent wanderers.
 The
 > pattern lived in the *interaction*, not in the birds.
-(This is what separates true
+This is what separates true
 > emergence from a merely intricate picture drawn by one clever formula: there, the
-> shape is written into the equation from the start; here, nobody wrote it at all.)
+> shape is written into the equation from the start; here, nobody wrote it at all.
 >
 > **Agent-based models (ABMs)** put this idea to work in economics.
 Instead of writing
-> down how the *economy* behaves, we specify how many individual **agents** — here,
+> down how the *economy* behaves, we specify how many individual **agents** -- here,
-> households — behave, and let them interact through markets.
+> households and/or firms -- behave, and let them interact through markets.
 The aggregate quantities
 > (output, employment, wealth) are then simply the sums over agents, and macroeconomic
 > regularities *emerge* from the crowd rather than being assumed.
 As we will see,
-> features that no household was ever told to produce — involuntary unemployment, or an
+> features that no household was ever told to produce -- involuntary unemployment, or an
 > aggregate demand that depends on precisely *who* was paid this period — appear all by
 > themselves, the economic counterpart of the flock.
->
-> <sub>The flocking model ("Boids") is due to **Craig W. Reynolds**, "Flocks, Herds and
-> Schools: A Distributed Behavioral Model", *Computer Graphics* (SIGGRAPH '87), 21(4):
-> 25–34.</sub>

 ### 3.2 - Model ABM-SIM